-Players have a small handful of characters unlocked by default and a few of the game’s modes, but no campaign.
+Players of this free to play title have a small handful of characters unlocked by default and a few of the game’s modes, but no campaign.
 You can choose whether to buy individual characters to bulk up your free download, but honestly the best idea would be to just outright buy the game if you want the fairest deal.
 Those gnarly sweat physics aren’t add-on DLC, which is nice.

 Developer: Phoenix Labs Publisher: Phoenix Labs